Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-10-15-Multilingual_Part-of-Speech_Tagging_with_Bidirectional_Long_Short-Term_Memory_Models_and_Auxiliary_Loss.md

 ---

-This is a brief summary of paper for me to study and organize it, [Multilingual Part-of-Speech Tagging with Bidirectional Long Short-Term Memory Models and Auxiliary Loss.
-Plank et al. ACL 2016](https://www.aclweb.org/anthology/P16-2067/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Multilingual Part-of-Speech Tagging with Bidirectional Long Short-Term Memory Models and Auxiliary Loss (Plank et al., ACL 2016)](https://www.aclweb.org/anthology/P16-2067/) I read and studied.
 {% include MathJax.html %}